vmware-tanzu/velero/design/restic-backup-and-restore-progress.md

 The code to run the `restic backup` command (https://github.com/heptio/velero/blob/af4b9373fc73047f843cd4bc3648603d780c8b74/pkg/controller/pod_volume_backup_controller.go#L241) will be changed to include a Goroutine that reads from the command's stdout stream.
 The implementation of this will largely follow [@jmontleon's PoC](https://github.com/fusor/velero/pull/4/files) of this.
 The Goroutine will periodically read the stream (every 10 seconds) and get the last printed status line.
-The line will be decoded as JSON and the `percent_done` property will be read and formatted as a percentage value.
+The line will be decoded as JSON and the `bytes_done` and `total_bytes` property will be read and the PodVolumeBackup will be patched to update `status.Progress.BytesDone` and `status.Progress.TotalBytes` respectively.

-The PodVolumeBackupStatus type will be extended to include a `Progress` field.
-The PodVolumeBackup will be patched to set the `status.Progress` field to the percentage value of the progress.

-Once the backup has completed successfully, the PodVolumeBackup will be patched to set `status.Progress = 100%`.
+Once the backup has completed successfully, the PodVolumeBackup will be patched to set `status.Progress.BytesDone = status.Progress.TotalBytes`.
+This is done since the main thread may cause early termination of the Goroutine once the operation has finished, preventing a final update to the `BytesDone` property.

 ### restic restore progress